tedkim97/tedkim97.github.io/_posts/2021-08-01-linking_more_opinion.md

 Internet content ends up copying content from textbooks, books, or other internet content.

-An infamous example is Siraj Ravel who's earliest (and current) "tutorials" plagiarized of other people's repositories, official documentation, and academic papers[^3].
+An infamous example is Siraj Ravel who's earliest (and current) "tutorials" plagiarized of other people's repositories, official documentation, and academic papers[^4].
 An example I found was his ["CUDA Tutorial"](https://www.youtube.com/watch?v=1cHx1baKqq0) copying the contents of [Nvidia's own "An Even Easier Introduction To CUDA"](https://developer.nvidia.com/blog/even-easier-introduction-cuda/)

-[^3]: There is a ton of videos and articles covering this drama - too much to link
+[^4]: There is a ton of videos and articles covering this drama - here is a "unbiased" source: https://www.theregister.com/2019/10/14/ravel_ai_youtube/ but I recommend searching yourself.

 A worse version of this is when content points to each other with poor citations - leading to propagation of unverifiable information.
 For instance, the commonly cited fact "bugs found in requirements are 100x cheaper than bugs found in implementations" is unverified and probably made up.
 [This blogpost describes the wayne's adventure discovering this information and the struggles of academia in empirical software research - I recommend it](https://buttondown.email/hillelwayne/archive/i-ing-hate-science/).